 You will need only a few easy-to-find ingredients to create this delicious mulled wine recipe.
 Here is a list with everything you need:

 - Wine: Use any dry red wine (my favorite) or white wine.
 Don’t use the fanciest wine you have – any wine is good as long it is low-carb.
 Cabernet Sauvignon is my favorite, but you can use Merlot or Zinfandel.

 - Oranges – Peel the oranges to avoid the bitter taste.

 - Cinnamon – I used cinnamon sticks, but ground cinnamon works just as fine.

-- Spices: whole cloves and star anise – Although a few cardamom pods would add incredible tase too.
+- Spices: whole cloves and star anise – A few cardamom pods would also add incredible taste.

 - Sweetener – You can add your favorite sweetener to taste.
 For a low-carb and keto mulled wine, use Erythritol or Monk fruit.

-- Liqueur (optional) – It’s common to boost the mulled wine with a touch of brandy or cognac.
+- Liqueur (optional) – It’s common to boost the mulled wine with brandy or cognac.

-- Bring to a boil just until it starts to bubble — simmer on low heat for about 15 minutes.
+- Bring the mixture to a boil until it starts to bubble — simmer on low heat for about 15 minutes.

 - Strain and serve – Strain out all the spices before drinking to enjoy the smooth taste and texture.